 Master of Social Work students have the option of being full-time or part-time students.
 Full-time study for graduate students is 8 credit hours a semester and many of our part-time students take a full-time load.
 Anything over 8 credit hours is still considered full-time and is charged at the same rate as 8 hours.

-To access the current tuition table for a Master of Social Work student, please visit the Registrar’s Tuition and Fees Page.
+- To access the current tuition table for our online Master of Social Work program, please visit the appropriate link below

 PLANNING FOR YOUR FUTURE

 Financial aid is intended to help you finance your education when family and personal resources are not adequate to meet your total educational costs.

 Financial aid is available in the form of scholarships, grants, and loans.
 Please visit the web site of OSU’s Student Financial Aid Office for more information or contact the office at:

 1st Floor SAS Building